-COMPASS® (Comparative Packaging Assessment) is an online software tool for packaging designers and engineers to assess the human and environmental impacts of up to four package designs side-by-side.
-COMPASS was developed by the Sustainable Packaging Coalition (SPC), a project of sustainability nonprofit GreenBlue.
+COMPASS ® (Comparative Packaging Assessment) is an online software solution for packaging designers and engineers to assess the human and environmental impacts of up to four package designs side-by-side.
+COMPASS was originally developed by the Sustainable Packaging Coalition (SPC), a project of sustainability nonprofit GreenBlue along with their development partner Trayak.
+COMPASS was developed at the request of SPC member companies to create a modeling application that would allow comparisons of packaging designs based on environmental metrics.

 Designers and engineers are key decision makers in the way resources are allocated in the world.
 COMPASS is intended as a design phase tool that helps designers consider the environmental impact of a package's entire life cycle - from manufacture to end of life.
 COMPASS generates comparative profiles of packaging design options, based on metrics such as fossil fuel consumption, water consumption, greenhouse gas emissions, and human and aquatic toxicity.
 Visit the FAQ page for more information.